softwarewolves/softwarewolves-doc/README.md

 The MC outputs information in the chatroom as the game progresses.

+###Difference between night and day

-* Night and day last for a particular time period.
-To inform all players when the switch between night and day occurs, the MC changes the chatroom subject to _Night_ or _Day_.
+Night and day last for a particular time period.
+To inform all players when the switch between night and day occurs, the MC changes the chatroom subject accordingly:
+* The chatroom topic that indicates it's the werewolves turn:

+        Night

+* The chatroom topic that indicates it's the villagers turn:

+        Day

 * We list the chatroom messages the MC posts (visible to all players).